lugon-hex/redes_neurais_25_2/README.md

         ◦ save all steps (time, xs,ys) in a list
     • generate data with a loop of different parameter values, init conditions,  physical conditions and gaussian error.

-Here I the paper  is a discribtion of the methode: https://pmc.ncbi.nlm.nih.gov/articles/PMC9215218/?utm_source
+Here is a paper which describes the method: https://pmc.ncbi.nlm.nih.gov/articles/PMC9215218/?utm_source